-The Student Loan-Backed Notes issued by SLM Student Loan Trust 2005-7 consist of the class A-5 notes, as well as the class A-3 notes (referred to as the "other reset rate notes" and together with the class A-5 notes, the "reset rate notes"), the class A-1, class A-2 and class A-4 notes (collectively referred to as the "floating rate class A notes") and the class B notes (which, together with the floating rate class A notes, and the reset rate notes are referred to as the "notes").
-As of the date of this free-writing prospectus (referred to as the "free-writing prospectus"), the class A-1 and class A-2 notes have been paid in full and are no longer outstanding.
-None of the notes other than the class A-5 notes (collectively referred to as the "other notes") are being offered under this free-writing prospectus.
-Any information contained herein with respect to the other notes is provided only to present a better understanding of the class A-5 notes.
-The class A-5 notes were originally offered for sale pursuant to the prospectus supplement, dated August 3, 2005, and the related base prospectus, dated August 1, 2005.
+The Student Loan-Backed Notes issued by SLM Student Loan Trust 2005-8 consist of the class A-4 notes (referred to as the "reset rate notes") and the class A-1, class A-2, class A-3 and class A-5 notes (collectively referred to as the "floating rate class A notes") and the class B notes (which, together with the floating rate class A notes, are referred to as the "floating rate notes" and the floating rate notes, together with the reset rate notes, are referred to as the "notes").
+As of the date of this remarketing free-writing prospectus (referred to as the "free-writing prospectus"), the class A-1 notes and class A-2 notes have been paid in full and are no longer outstanding.
+None of the classes of notes other than the class A-4 notes (collectively referred to as the "other notes") are being offered under this free-writing prospectus.
+Any information contained herein with respect to the other notes is provided only to present a better understanding of the class A-4 notes.
+The class A-4 notes were originally offered for sale pursuant to the prospectus supplement, dated September 8, 2005 and the related prospectus, dated August 1, 2005.

-Deutsche Bank Securities Inc. and Merrill Lynch, Pierce, Fenner & Smith Incorporated are serving as the remarketing agents (in such capacity, collectively, the "remarketing agents") for the class A-5 notes.
+Merrill Lynch, Pierce, Fenner & Smith Incorporated is serving as the remarketing agent (in such capacity, the "remarketing agent") for the class A-4 notes.

-The notes were issued on August 11, 2005 (referred to as the "closing date"), are obligations of an issuing entity known as SLM Student Loan Trust 2005-7 (referred to as the "trust"), and are secured by the assets of the trust, which consist primarily of a pool of consolidation student loans (the "trust student loans").
+The notes were issued on September 20, 2005 (referred to as the "closing date"), are obligations of an issuing entity known as SLM Student Loan Trust 2005-8 (referred to as the "trust") and are secured by the assets of the trust, which consist primarily of a pool of consolidation student loans (the "trust student loans").

-Principal of and interest on the notes are payable as described herein on the 25th day of each January, April, July and October or, if such day is not a business day, then on the next succeeding business day (each, a "distribution date").
-The "initial reset date" for the class A-5 notes was July 25, 2013.
+Principal of and interest on the notes are payable as described herein on the 25th day of each January, April, July and October or, if such day is not a business day, then on the next business day (each, a "distribution date").
+The initial "reset date" for the class A-4 notes was October 27, 2008.
 A failed remarketing was declared with respect to the initial reset date and each subsequent reset date.
-Pursuant to the terms of these failed remarketings, (i) the holders of the class A-5 notes were required to retain their notes, (ii) the class A-5 notes were reset to bear interest at the failed remarketing rate, which is an annual rate equal to three-month LIBOR plus 0.75%, which rate remained in effect after this failed remarketing, and (iii) a three-month reset period ending on the next distribution date was established.
+Pursuant to the terms of these failed remarketings, (i) the holders of the class A-4 notes were required to retain their notes, (ii) the class A-4 notes were reset to bear interest at the failed remarketing rate, which is an annual rate equal to three-month LIBOR plus 0.75%, which rate remained in effect after each failed remarketing, and (iii) a three-month reset period ending on the next distribution date was established.
 We refer to the January 25, 2016 reset date as the "current reset date" in this free-writing prospectus.
-If successfully remarketed on the current reset date, interest will accrue on the class A-5 notes at the rate specified in the summary of this free-writing prospectus and will be calculated based on the actual number of days elapsed in each accrual period and a 360-day year until their next reset date which will occur on April 25, 2016.
-Interest will accrue on the outstanding principal balance of the class A-5 notes during three-month accrual periods and will be paid on each distribution date.
-The first distribution date and end on the day before the next distribution date.
+If successfully remarketed on the current reset date, interest will accrue on the class A-4 notes at the rate specified in the summary of this free-writing prospectus and will be calculated based on the actual number of days elapsed in each accrual period and a 360-day year until their next reset date which will occur on April 25, 2016.
+Interest will accrue on the outstanding principal balance of the class A-4 notes during three-month accrual periods and will be paid on each distribution date.
+The first distribution date after the current reset date is scheduled to occur on April 25, 2016.
+Each accrual period will begin on a distribution date and end on the day before the next distribution date.